kashimiz/azure-functions-durable-python/README.md

 **durable-functions requires Microsoft.Azure.WebJobs.Extensions.DurableTask 1.7.0 or greater.**

-4. Install the `azure-durable-functions` pip package at the root of your function app:
+4. Install the `azure-functions-durable` pip package at the root of your function app:

 Create and activate virtual environment
 ```